 Thus, we have the following algorithm for pricing any option in the subordinated B-S model:

-We recall the observation of \cite{heston2000rate} that the rate of convergence depends on the smoothness of option payoff functions.
-Since most of the payoff functions are not continuously differentiable (e.g., in the case of European options the critical point is at the strike), the rate of convergence can be much lower than than it is assumed by many academics and practitioners.
-This problem can resolve the smoothing of the payoff function - e.g., transforming the original payoff function $f(x)$ into $\displaystyle f^{\ast}(x)=\frac{1}{2\Delta x}\int_{-\Delta x}^{\Delta x} f(x-y)dy$ \cite{heston2000rate}.
-The same remark is true for both CRR method and finite difference (FD) method \cite{ja3, ja2} (the reference method for numerical examples).
-The impact of smoothing of the payoff function on the numerical methods will not be further investigated in this paper, and therefore the smoothing techniques will not be used in the numerical examples.
+We recall the observation of \cite{heston2000rate} that the convergence rate depends on the smoothness of the option payoff functions.
+Since most of the payoff functions are not continuously differentiable (e.g., in the case of European options the critical point is at the strike), the rate of convergence can be much lower than is assumed by many academics and practitioners.
+This problem can resolve the smoothing of the payoff function, for example, by transforming the original payoff function $f(x)$ into $\displaystyle f^{\ast}(x)=\frac{1}{2\Delta x}\int_{-\Delta x}^{\Delta x} f(x-y)dy$ \cite{heston2000rate} for space step $\Delta x$.
+The same remark is true for both the CRR method and the finite difference (FD) method \cite{ja3, ja2} (the reference method for numerical examples).
+The impact of smoothing the payoff function on numerical methods will not be further investigated in this paper, and therefore the smoothing techniques will not be used in numerical examples.